Apprentice | Meaning and Definition

 What is the meaning of apprentice?

-An apprentice is a learner or trainee who works under a skilled professional to gain hands-on experience and industry-specific knowledge while undergoing formal training.
+An apprentice pronounciation is a learner or trainee who works under a skilled professional to gain hands-on experience and industry-specific knowledge while undergoing formal training.

-An apprentice job is a structured training role where an individual learns a trade or skill by working in a real-world environment while receiving classroom or theoretical instruction.
+An apprentice job meaning is a structured training role where an individual learns a trade or skill by working in a real-world environment while receiving classroom or theoretical instruction.

 The salary of an apprentice varies depending on the industry, location, and organization.
 In many regions, it is a stipend or fixed allowance rather than a full salary, and it typically increases as skills and experience grow.